Security in the Sky: How Airlines Approach Security During Turbulent Times

 So, at a time when industry stalwarts like Qantas have grounded 90% of planes and Virgin Australia moved into administration, how do those looking to ride out the difficult times invest in protecting critical systems and data to avoid punitive action by GDPR and PCI/PII regulators and minimize the risk of ransomware and other malware attacks?

-1. Prioritise the issues and defend in depth by isolating critical assets: Ransomware and malware are on the rise and are largely successful due to their ability to replicate across environments faster than detect/respond tools and protocols can react.
+Ransomware and malware are on the rise and are largely successful due to their ability to replicate across environments faster than detect/respond tools and protocols can react.
 Containment and least privilege micro-segmentation is particularly relevant to industry’s with ever-expanding interconnected systems like aviation and their offshoot loyalty and shopping programs.
 For some, this will be the main priority, while others may look to improve patching methods, securing the devices of remote workers, or gaining visibility into applications and where data is used and stored.
 Part of this prioritisation is not only the what, but the where.
 Just because a critical application needs attention doesn’t mean that the required security control has to be appropriately designed for or have the capacity to cater across the entirety of the IT estate.
 Rather, the best approach is to start small and targeted, where you’ll have the biggest impact – be it select PCI workloads under regulation, critical ERP applications, or workloads running loyalty programs with PII.

-2. Maximise the multiplier: Security professionals need to look at vendor ecosystems to close gaps, but also pair those with what’s already deployed in their own IT estates to gain the most value.
+Security professionals need to look at vendor ecosystems to close gaps, but also pair those with what’s already deployed in their own IT estates to gain the most value.
 These alliances can drastically extend the range and capability and ensure future infrastructure changes are not limited by security’s capability to follow.
 This will effectively extend both capabilities today and the lifetime value of a solution overall.
-Looking for things like apps in partnering solution marketplaces and a REST API in usage from potential vendors is a good indicator of the ability to create and continue to expand alliances to help IT maximise the multiplier.
+Looking for things like apps in partnering solution marketplaces and a REST API in usage from potential vendors is a good indicator of the ability to create and continue to expand alliances to help IT maximize the multiplier.

-3. Consider operationalisation: Security teams are generally stretched in good times, now it’s more important than ever to consider the operational overhead of any new technology being implemented.
+Security teams are generally stretched in good times, now it’s more important than ever to consider the operational overhead of any new technology being implemented.
 Disruption to operations may be less impactful if people and planes aren’t flying all the usual routes with the usual frequency.
 However, technology absorption can be an overlooked or underappreciated element in any new solution.
 With teams distributed and working remotely, and some enterprises running reduced staff, the rollout journey from contract to BAU is critical to the success and time to value of any investment made.